This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 How Much Does Respite Care Cost?

 Fortunately, several non-profit organizations help improve the affordability of respite care for families with special needs children.
-The best way to determine what you qualify for is to contact 2-1-1, which can provide you with local respite care information and a link to financial aid options.
+The best way to determine your eligibility is to contact 2-1-1, which can provide you with local respite care information and a link to financial aid options.

 Organizations such as UCP and the Easter Seals often provide free services or services based on a sliding scale of your income.

-Another option is The Lifespan Respite Care Program, a federally-funded program that helps states gain access to respite care.
-For more information, contact the ARCH National Respite Network and Resource Center to inquire if there are any programs in your state.[3]
+Another option is The Lifespan Respite Care Program, a federally-funded program that helps states access respite care.
+For more information, contact the ARCH National Respite Network and Resource Center to inquire about any programs in your state.[3]

 Lifelong Financial Assistance for Your Child's Birth Injury